By Genevieve Wood

 Chi-X Australia (CXA) has come a long way since its launch in October 2011.
-As Australia's first alternative trading venue to the ASX, the exchange began with as little as 6 tradeable stocks and 23 Participants to now offering the full suite of 2,100 ASX-listed companies, full suite of 230 ETFs, as well as quoting its own Warrants and introducing the CXA 200 stock market Index.
+As Australia's first alternative trading venue to the ASX, the exchange began with as little as 6 tradeable stocks to now offering the full suite of 2,100 ASX-listed companies and full suite of 230 ETFs, as well as quoting its own Warrants market.

-In October 2018 Chi-X launched the first tranche of its long-awaited Transferable Custody Receipts (TraCRs) an Australian security, providing investors access to invest in the top US stocks (e.g. APPLE) Chi-X just like a share which is traded, cleared and settled in Australian dollars (AUD), under Australian regulation, during Australian trading hours.
+In October 2018 Chi-X launched the first tranche of its long-awaited Transferable Custody Receipts (TraCRs), providing investors access to invest in the top US stocks (e.g. APPLE) just like a share which is traded, cleared and settled in Australian dollars (AUD), under Australian regulation, during Australian trading hours.
 Learn more about TraCRs.

-Today Chi-X Australia has over 20% market share, trades over a billion a day in cash equities and has much as 30% of the total volume of some big cap stocks such as Telstra, and 30-40% of A-REITs (Australian real estate investment trusts).
+Today Chi-X Australia has over 20% market share, trades over a billion $AUD per day in cash equities and has as much as 30% of the total volume of some big cap stocks such as Telstra and 30-40% of A-REITs (Australian real estate investment trusts).
 See this weeks most traded stocks at chi-x.com.au or the Fidessa Fragulation Index.

 While all this is great, I thought it was time to get back to basics about what Chi-X actually is and how it works.
 Since OpenMarkets became a participant of Chi-X back in 2015, I've had a number of people ask how it's possible to trade ASX listed stocks on anything other than the ASX and why you would?

 Chi-X Asia Pacific is an alternative market operator and a provider of innovative market solutions